 Naturally people do still judge accounts and other people based on those key numbers.
 But in the realms of business they can be misleading, or devoid of any meaning at all.
 Equally bewildering is an image sharing platform like Instagram, said to be the fastest growing with the biggest numbers of active users, 400 million and counting.

 Within a minute of posting an Instagrammed photo which has been hashtagged with relevant tags, hundreds or thousands of ‘likes’ can be instantly registered.

-Plenty of users also have thousands of followers.
+Plenty of users have thousands of followers.
 My ten year old cousin has hundreds more followers than me.
-This is upsetting because he’s been on the planet for much less time than me and, I’ll be honest, his photos aren’t quite as good.
-Also, like Twitter, I am too lazy to sit there mindlessly following hundreds or thousands of people, or seek out whatever clever programmatic robot thing is available.
+This is upsetting because he’s been alive for much less time than me and his photos aren’t quite as good.
 It doesn’t seem fair, but does it really matter?

 Are all these impressively high numbers all that significant to the world of business?
 Not really.
 How many of these users are influential businesspeople with budgets?
 I’d bet not many.
-Still, you get sucked in, and start quietly hating yourself for hashtagging enjoying the hit of Likes from mostly spammy accounts.
-Much of today’s manipulated digital world is slightly ridiculous.
+Still, you get sucked in and start quietly hating yourself for hashtagging, enjoying the red heart hit of Likes from mostly spammy accounts.

 “Hey, Mark!
 Thanks for the follow.
 Looking forward to sharing some thoughts and ideas via Twitter!”